earchibong/devops_projects/kubernetes_02.md

 *- note: for the above command to authenticate on AWS you will needs to add your AWS secret key and password on the path using `aws configure`...find out more <a href="https://github.com/earchibong/devops_training/blob/main/kubernetes.md">here</a>*

 *- the above command is to create a cluster with 2 worker nodes.
-The process can tak upto 20 mins*
+The process can tak up to 20 mins*

 <br>